Ashrafharuna7/Embedded-Systems-Project2/README.md

 There were issues with measuring the RPM accurately.
 The fan's tachometer signal required a proper pull-up resistor, which was overlooked, leading to inconsistent readings.

-Having tackled these challenges, the objective of the project was successful as it demonstrated PMW-based speed contrl and RPM measurement using an STM32 microcontroller.
+Having tackled these challenges, the objective of the project was successful as it demonstrated PMW-based speed control and RPM measurement using an STM32 microcontroller.
 Valuable lessons from debugging signal issues and correctly configuring timers and channels were learned and will be used in future embedded systems projects.